Skip to content

 pip freeze > requirements.txt # Export all installed packages to a requirements.txt file

-7. If you look through the requirements that both pip and conda produce then you will see that it is often filled with a lot more packages than what you are using in your project.
+7. If you look through the requirements that both pip and conda produce, you will see that they are often filled with a lot more packages than what you are using in your project.
 What you are interested in are the packages that you import in your code: from package import module.
 One way to get around this is to use the package pipreqs, which will automatically scan your project and create a requirements file specific to that.
 Let's try it out:

 1. Install pipreqs: